Internship/Cooperative Education Positions

 Joint Engineering Program

-UMSL/Washington University Joint Undergraduate Engineering Program career-related work arrangements for students majoring in all areas of engineering are primarily administered through Career Services.
+UMSL/Washington University Joint Undergraduate Engineering Program career-related work arrangements for students majoring in all areas of engineering are administered through Career Services and the UMSL Engineering Advisor.
 These positions are paid and non-credit-bearing.

 College of Nursing